davidnene/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5 chmod u+x hello gives the owner of the file hello execute permissions 7 chmod +x hello adds execution permissions to owner, groups and others, to the file hello 8 chmod 007 hello restricts all permissions to owner and group and gives all permssions to others, to the file hello
+5 chmod u+x hello gives the owner of the file hello execute permissions 7 chmod +x hello adds execution permissions to owner, groups and others, to the file hello 8 chmod 007 hello restricts all permissions to owner and group and gives all permssions to others, to the file hello 9 chmod 753 hello changes the file hello mode to -rwxr-x-wx